GigaHierz/toucan-quickstart/README.md

 This repository serves as a quickstart to interact with Toucan's contracts.

-If you want to implement paying for the retirement with tokens like cUSD, you can add the [SimpleSwapper](https://docs.uniswap.org/contracts/v3/guides/swaps/single-swaps) from [Uniswap](https://uniswap.org/developers).
+If you want to implement paying for the retirement with tokens like cUSD, you can add use `Swapper.sol` which is based on Uniswap V2 or you use the [SimpleSwapper](https://docs.uniswap.org/contracts/v3/guides/swaps/single-swaps) (Uniswap V3) from [Uniswap](https://uniswap.org/developers).
 For testing the swap, we recommend to fork the mainnet, as there are no pools with Toucan tokens deployed.
 You can do that by running `yarn run fork-mainnet`.

 Check the OffsetHelper for examples.
 It uses Uniswap Router V2.

 This repository has been build with the [Celo-Composer](https://github.com/celo-org/celo-composer) and it comes with